 - Current and Target Model Display Grid: Between the Source and Target models is a Resolution column.
 The default merge decision is Ignore.
 You can click the Resolution column to view a list of possible resolutions.
 If you want to change the resolution, click the list and then click the new resolution.
 When you change the default resolution of an object, the resolutions of their dependent properties and objects are automatically updated.
 You can also click the category folders, like the Tables Resolution column to change all the resolutions for all the underlying objects in that object category.
-And, you can use the CTRL key to select multiple items, and then right click to enable the list of possible resolutions. - SQL Difference: To enable the SQL Difference utility, select any difference that is a long text field, such as a Definition, Note, or DDL, and then click SQL Difference to view the differences between the SQL of the models.
-This functionality allows you to only view the differences; you can resoluve the differences on the Results page of the Compare and Merge Utility.
+And, you can use the CTRL key to select multiple items, and then right click to enable the list of possible resolutions. - Reverse-Engineer parent tables: Reverse engineers parent tables of selected objects so referential constraints are valid. - SQL Difference: To enable the SQL Difference utility, select any difference that is a long text field, such as a Definition, Note, or DDL, and then click SQL Difference to view the differences between the SQL of the models.
+This functionality allows you to only view the differences; you can resolve the differences on the Results page of the Compare and Merge Utility.